Serious-Fin/git-learning/README.md

 # Some TEXT HERE

-HEllo, this is a readme. iteration of file: 3
+HEl, this is a readme. iteration of file: 3